TanishqM1/TradingEngine/info.md

 Market orders are instant, and therefore consume liquidty, whereas limit orders (conservative) provide liquidty.

-The software developed here is the Matching Engine, that essentially processes orders.
+The software developed here is the OrderBook within a matching engine, that essentially processes orders.